leopbar/FatCalculator/replit.md

 # Overview

 This is a US Navy Body Fat Calculator web application that allows users to calculate their body fat percentage using the official US Navy method.
-The application is built as a single-page React application with a clean, medical calculator-inspired interface.
-Users input their gender, height, weight, neck circumference, waist circumference, and hip circumference (for females) to receive an accurate body fat percentage calculation along with a fitness category classification.
+The application features a clean, medical calculator-inspired interface with a dedicated results flow.
+Users input their gender, height, weight, neck circumference, waist circumference, and hip circumference (for females) on the main form, then navigate to a dedicated results screen showing their body fat percentage calculation and fitness category classification.
+A "Refazer cálculo" button allows users to reset and start over.

 # User Preferences